support@meisterdrucke.com · 0043 4257 29415

 Illustration · Newspapers and Illustrations

 The Emperor Receives the Submission of Barbarian Chiefs (illustration from The Roman Soldier) by Amedee Forestier.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 history · roman · empire · britain · germay · france · italy · military · army · weapons · armour · costumes · conflict · battles · emperor · submission · chiefs barbarian · Private Collection / Bridgeman Images